lse-ds105/ds105a-project-music-metrics/README.md

     - 2️⃣ Data scraping from Spotify
 - Hanbin Feng (hanbinfeng)
   - Responsibilities:
-    - 1️⃣ Data scraping and cleaning from Genius
+    - 1️⃣ Data scraping and cleaning from Youtube API
     - 2️⃣ Merging the data collected